WPD Chief, councilman on policing efforts and community concerns

-Police chief Gordon Ramsay and city councilman Brandon Johnson want the community to know they hear their concerns loud and clear.
+Wichita Police Chief Gordon Ramsay and city councilman Brandon Johnson want the community to know they hear their concerns loud and clear.

 “We wanted to highlight and make sure that the public knew that we heard loud and clear the demands of the protesters and activists and the concerns that they had and we are taking real steps toward that,” said Johnson.